What Is the Best Way to Reach Badrinath?

 Is it difficult to reach Badrinath?

-To reach Badrinath by train, visitors can take a train to the nearest railway station, Hardwar (300-321 km) or Rishikesh (297-299 km), then continue by road or hire a taxi/cab.Do we need to trek to reach Badrinath Temple?
+To reach Badrinath by train, visitors can take a train to the nearest railway station, Haridwar (300-321 km) or Rishikesh (297-299 km), then continue by road or hire a taxi/cab.Do we need to trek to reach Badrinath Temple?

 No, there is no trek to reach the Badrinath temple; the temple is accessible by vehicle, you can drive or take a cab/taxi, and there are optional treks to explore, like Vasudhara falls.What is the best way to reach the Badrinath temple?